 Global Operations Segment

-In the first quarter of 2019, the Global Operations segment net sales decreased slightly to $73 million, primarily driven by the depreciation of the Brazilian real against the U.S. dollar, as the average conversion rate has weakened by 14 percent compared with the prior year period.
+In the first quarter of 2019, the Global Operations segment net sales decreased slightly to $73 million, primarily driven by the depreciation of the Brazilian real against the U.S. dollar, as the average conversion rate has weakened by 14 percent compared with the prior-year period.
 This was partially offset by higher volumes in our South America operations.

-For the first quarter 2019, the Global Operations segment profit was $6 million versus a $7 million loss in the first quarter 2018.
-The increase was primarily driven by higher volumes, higher other income of $5 million related to the sale of the its ownership interest in a joint venture in China and the impact of prior year cost-reduction actions.
+For the first quarter of 2019, the Global Operations segment profit was $6 million versus a $7 million loss in the first quarter of 2018.
+The increase was primarily driven by higher volumes, higher other income of $5 million related to the sale of its ownership interest in a joint venture in China and the impact of prior year cost-reduction actions.

 Financial Services Segment